Spiritual Meaning Of Corn In The Bible

 Similarly, the Pueblo tribes of New Mexico have a tradition of creating corn dolls, which are used in religious ceremonies and are believed to possess spiritual power.

-Also Read: Black Obsidian Spiritual Meaning
+Also Read: Spiritual Meaning Of Red Admiral Butterfly

 Corn in Other Cultures